How Long Does a Solar Carport Installation Take?

 Overview of Solar Carport Installation Process

-A solar carport installation is divided into four phases: the design stage, the permit stage, the installation stage, and cleaning & commissioning.
+A solar carport installation is divided into five phases: the design stage, the approvals stage, manufacturing, the installation stage, and cleaning & commissioning.

 The design stage involves a site visit with our groundworkers and electricians to gather information in order to produce a detailed design.

-During the permit stage, planning and DNO (Distribution Network Operator) applications are submitted for approval from the local authority and DNO office.
+During the approvals stage, you as the client review our detailed design proposals and approve them (or request changes).
+If required, planning and DNO (Distribution Network Operator) applications are submitted to the local authority and DNO office.

 The installation stage includes the groundworks, carport frame installation, solar panel installation, and the installation of inverters, EV chargers, and solar storage batteries.